By Cat, Jan 2009 (Photo, right, from Wikimedia Commons)

 - Remove pieces to an oven-proof dish to keep warm.

 - Sauce: Reduce heat to medium & add more fat to pan; sauté chopped garlic just until aromatic but not scorched.
-Stir in spinach, and warm for a minute; remove from pan and set aside.
+Stir in spinach or kale, and warm for a minute; remove from pan and set aside.

 - Add cream and sour cream to skillet.
 Bring to a boil then reduce heat to a good simmer and cook, stirring frequently, until thickened, about 10 minutes.
 Stir in Gorgonzola and continue to cook, stirring frequently, until melted, 1 – 2 minutes.
 Add spinach/garlic mixture; stir constantly for a minute or so so to merge the flavors.
 Adjust seasoning with salt and pepper to taste.
 Remove from heat.